REGULATIONS AND QUALITY STANDARDS

 4. Criteria for Using Physical Interventions

-There are different criteria for the use of Restraint and Holding, Touching and Physical Presence/proximity.
+There are different criteria for the use of Restraint and other forms of Physical Intervention, such as Holding, Touching and Physical Presence/proximity.

-- Holding, Positive Touching or Presence are less forceful and less restrictive and may be used to protect children or others from injury which is less than significant or to prevent damage to property which is less than serious;
+- Other forms of Physical Intervention, such as Holding, Touching or Presence, are less forceful and restrictive than Restraint and may be used to protect children or others from injury which is less than significant or to prevent damage to property which is less than serious.

 - Sexual Exploitation;